 An Official Website of the Commonwealth of Kentucky

-Commission; CWD; Fisheries; Information and Education; Law Enforcement; Licenses; Permits; Wildlife
+Commission; Fishing; Law Enforcement; Licenses and Permits; Wildlife

 FRANKFORT, Ky.
 (Dec.
 29, 2022) — In accordance with KRS 150.025, the Kentucky Department of Fish and Wildlife Resources is providing updated information about proposed fish and wildlife-related regulation amendments that have received final legislative approval and are now in effect.

 301 KAR 1:201 - Taking of fish by traditional fishing methods